Philippines fully restores military pact with United States | DW | 30.07.2021

-Philippine President Rodrigo Duterte has reversed his decision to abrogate a major defense pact with the US.
+Philippine President Rodrigo Duterte has reversed his decision to annul a major defense pact with the United States.
 The move follows the visit of US Defense Secretary Llyod Austin.

-Philippine soldiers next to their armored personnel carriers and tanks during a joint military exercise with the US in 2019

 Philippine President Rodrigo Duterte has restored a key defense pact with the United States that governs the presence of US soldiers in the Southeast Asian nation, reversing a decision that had caused concern in Washington and Manila.